noir-lang/noir/circuits/README.md

 > **WARNING:** to debug in WASM (to use the `-g` option to `wasmtime`) you will unfortunately need to revert to `wasmtime` version `1.0.0` until [this bug](https://github.com/bytecodealliance/wasmtime/issues/3999) is fixed.
 To install that version, remove the `~/.wasmtime` directory and run `curl https://wasmtime.dev/install.sh -sSf | bash /dev/stdin --version v1.0.0`

-1. Make sure you have opened VSCode via the circuits workspace file
-   - `code circuits.code-workspace`
-2. Make sure you have the recommended plugins installed
+1. Make sure you have the recommended plugins installed
    - Open the command pallete (`Ctrl+Shift+P`)
      - `Cmd+Shift+P` on Macs
    - Type and select "Extensions: Show Recommended Extensions"
    - Install any plugins shown not already installed
-3. Configure CMake for whichever preset you'd like to use
+1. Configure CMake for whichever preset you'd like to use
    - Open the command pallete (`Ctrl+Shift+P`)
    - Type and select "CMake: Select Configure Preset"
    - Choose a debug preset such as:
      - "Debugging build with Clang-15"
      - "Debugging build for WASM"
    - Redo this step later to switch between Clang-15/native and wasm
-4. Go to the "Run and Debug" panel
+1. Go to the "Run and Debug" panel
    - Button (usually on left) that looks like a play button with a bug
    - Or `Ctrl+Shift+D`
-5. Select the proper launch option at the top of the "Run and Debug" panel
+1. Select the proper launch option at the top of the "Run and Debug" panel
    - "Launch native"
    - "Launch in WASM"
-6. Select the test executable to debug
+1. Select the test executable to debug
    - Open the command pallete (`Ctrl+Shift+P`)
    - Type and select "CMake: Set Debug Target"
    - Select executable to debug like `aztec3_circuits_abis_tests`
-7. Check output for progress
+1. Check output for progress
-8. [OPTIONAL] change `gtest_filter` args to filter specific test cases
+1. [OPTIONAL] change `gtest_filter` args to filter specific test cases
    - In `circuits.code-workspace`'s `launch->configurations-><native or wasm>`
    - Don't commit these changes
-9. [OPTIONAL] set breakpoints in C++ files
+1. [OPTIONAL] set breakpoints in C++ files

 > _Note:_ redo steps 3-5 to switch between debugging Clang-15/native test executables and WASM test executables